1. What is the Three Cairns Climate Program for the Global South at the Yale School of the Environment?

 This transformative program is aimed at expanding the corps of outstanding environmental leaders throughout the Global South by reducing the barriers to advanced environmental education and training, supporting them to return to their home regions with the comprehensive training needed for success, and fostering a network of these alumni leaders to advance the climate solutions necessary to safeguard local natural resources, advance their economies, and secure a sustainable future.
-Funding from the Three Cairns Climate Program for the Global South will support the creation of two scholarship programs:
+Funding from the Three Cairns Climate Program for the Global South supports two scholarship programs:

-- Three Cairns Scholars: A scholarship program that will enable YSE to meet 100% of the demonstrated tuition need for qualified students from the Global South admitted as master’s degree students through the Three Cairns Scholars Program.
-As Three Cairns Scholars, students also will have access to non-tuition resources, such as English-language support prior to arrival on campus, funding to support summer internships in their home countries, mentoring partnerships with YSE alumni, and career development opportunities and counseling that are designed to help ensure their success while at Yale and when they return to their home countries and regions.
+- Three Cairns Scholars is a scholarship program that enables YSE to meet 100% of the demonstrated tuition need for qualified students from the Global South admitted to one of its four master’s degree programs through the Three Cairns Scholars program.
+As Three Cairns Scholars, students have access to non-tuition resources, such as English-language support prior to arrival on campus, funding to support summer internships in their home countries, mentoring partnerships with YSE alumni, and career development opportunities and counseling that designed to help ensure their success while at Yale and when they return to their home countries and regions.

-- Three Cairns Fellows: The Three Cairns Fellows program enables YSE to expand access to two of its highly rated online certificate programs for mid-career environmental professionals: Financing and Deploying Clean Energy, run by the Center for Business and Environment at Yale (CBEY), and Tropical Forest Landscapes: Conservation, Restoration and Sustainable Use, run by the Environmental Leadership & Training Initiative (ELTI).
+- Three Cairns Fellows: The Three Cairns Fellows program enables YSE to expand access to two of its highly rated online certificate programs for mid-career environmental professionals: Financing and Deploying Clean Energy (FDCE) and Tropical Forest Landscapes: Conservation, Restoration and Sustainable Use (TFL).
 Respectively, these year-long programs develop capacity for leapfrogging transitions to renewable energy and for managing the areas of highest potential for natural carbon sequestration: tropical forests.
 Their impact on climate solutions is tangible and immediate — with participants reporting that they were often able to use what they learned in the morning sessions in their work that same day.
-To be considered as a Three Cairns Fellow, please apply directly to the certificate program you are interested in:
+For admittance to a certificate program as a Three Cairns Fellow, please apply directly to the certificate program you are interested in: